The Monkey Lens

 Projects

-Here you can find some special projects that are part of my journey.
+Here you will find some special projects that are part of my journey.

-It all began with my father’s camera.
-Our Sunday mountain hikes turned into magical opportunities to capture landscapes and candid moments.
-We’d come home, create digital albums, and I’d find myself returning to those memories, again and again.
+It all started with my father’s camera.
+What began as simple Sunday mountain hikes soon became magical opportunities to capture breathtaking landscapes and candid moments.
+We would come home, create digital albums, and I found myself returning to those memories again and again.

-Then came my first camera—a beginner Nikon gifted by my parents.
+Then came my first camera, a beginner Nikon gifted by my parents.
 That’s when I realized photography was only half the art.
-The other half?
-Editing and color.
-I started diving into color theory in the afternoons, often balancing it with university homework.
+The other half was editing and color.
+I began studying color theory in the afternoons, often balancing it with my university coursework.

-In university, I formally studied photography, film, and graphic design—while exploring the many neighborhoods of Madrid through my lens.
-My internship as a graphic designer at Fnac Madrid gave me hands-on experience, and later that summer, I traveled to Switzerland to photograph a special summer camp in Crans-Montana.
-When the chance came to stay, I took it.
+At university, I formally studied photography, film, and graphic design, while exploring the vibrant streets of Madrid through my lens and the snowy landscapes of Finland.
+My internship as a graphic designer at Fnac Madrid gave me invaluable hands-on experience.
+Later that summer, I traveled to Switzerland to photograph a special summer camp in Crans-Montana.
+When the opportunity arose to stay, I embraced it wholeheartedly.

-This website is a glimpse into who I am, and a collection of the stories I’ve had the privilege to tell through my work.
+This website offers a glimpse into who I am and showcases the stories I have been privileged to tell through my work.

 Welcome